Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Using your knowledge of the process of creating cloth objects, you can spot clues and make deductions that others would overlook when you examine tapestries, upholstery, clothing, and other woven items.

 **Repair**
-As part of a short rest, you can repair a single damaged cloth object.
+As part of a Short Rest, you can repair a single damaged cloth object.

 **Craft Clothing**
-Assuming you have access to sufficient cloth and thread, you can create an outfit for a creature as part of a long rest.
+Assuming you have access to sufficient cloth and thread, you can create an outfit for a creature as part of a Long Rest.

 | **ACTIVITY** | **DC** |
 | --- | :-: |